EliaTarasoff/EliaTarasoff.github.io/_posts/2025-09-19-poem-about-horrific-nightmares.md

 Good enough.
 You'll build a new life from scratch.
 Paying for coffee, the waitress is nice.
-Until she turns into the Lady.
+Until she turns into the Lady of Dice.
-Dead again.

 Now you're a worm eating dirt.
 You'll hapilly get used to eating shit,